 Adapted by Larry Dolman from Eye Mind by Paul Drummond [Process Media, 2007]

 AFTER the monumental Easter Everywhere is released in October 1967, the physically and psychically fractured band disengages from the intensity of the last two years.
 Members become scattered around Houston.
 Roky is not doing well, living a nomadic existence around the city, suffering from performance anxiety and increasingly showing signs of a serious personality disorder.
-Tommy Hall relinquishes "his totalitarian hold" over the band and tries to build a new non-musical acid community around workshop meetings at his apartment, which effectively promotes guitarist/songwriter Stacey Sutherland to being the band leader.
+Tommy Hall relinquishes "his totalitarian hold" over the band and tries to build a new non-musical acid community around workshop meetings at his apartment, which effectively promotes guitarist/songwriter Stacy Sutherland to being the band leader.
 Bassist Danny Galindo leaves the band, and is replaced in January 1968 by Duke Davis.
 Where Roky and Tommy took the lead in creating Easter Everywhere, it is understood that Sutherland will take the lead in the creation of their next album.
 Although the band is not necessarily in a good creative space, their label International Artists is pushing them hard for product, especially since they are unable to leave the state of Texas due to various probations, and cannot generate income from touring.

-February 7th: The trio of Stacey Sutherland on guitar, Duke Davis on bass, and Danny Thomas on drums start doing sessions for the third 13th Floor Elevators album at Gold Star Studios in Houston.
+February 7th: The trio of Stacy Sutherland on guitar, Duke Davis on bass, and Danny Thomas on drums start doing sessions for the third 13th Floor Elevators album at Gold Star Studios in Houston.
 Sutherland is the band leader, creative director, songwriter, guide vocalist, lead vocalist.
 The song "Wait For My Love" is the first to emerge.

 February 21st: The trio has developed enough material to bring Roky and Tommy in.
 Tommy is developing his concept for the album, dealing with the Electra complex of his then-current relationship with Gay Jones.
 The working title is Beauty and the Beast.
 Nothing they work on this day ends up being released.

 February 22nd: The previous night's fruitless session ends at 8:30 AM.
 Roky returns sometime in the early afternoon to find none of the band there.
 He is convinced to do some solo recording, and lays down a few electric guitar-and-voice takes of his song "May the Circle Remain Unbroken," adding his own Vox organ overdubs.
-By evening, Roky is joined by Tommy, Stacey and the Duke Davis/Danny Thomas rhythm section.
-They very quickly lay down "Livin' On," lyrics by Tommy, music by Stacey.
+By evening, Roky is joined by Tommy, Stacy and the Duke Davis/Danny Thomas rhythm section.
+They very quickly lay down "Livin' On," lyrics by Tommy, music by Stacy.
 Then, they start overdubbing on "May the Circle Remain Unbroken" to frankly legendary effect.
 This was the only album session for which the entire band was present.

 February 29th: Working without Tommy and Roky, the band lays down the music for "Never Another."